gft-technical-practices/api-automation/README.md

 A Docker Hub account must be create.
 The user and password will be requested by the config.sh script.

 ## Tools
-The tools used for these projects are:
+The tools used for this project are:
 - Swagger CodeGen Docker Image
 - AWS EC2 Container Service
 - Docker